rparkins999/CalendarTrigger/README.md

 This is the screen to define when CalendarTrigger does event end actions
 ![CalendarTrigger](./assets/EndConditionScreen.png)

-This is the screen to define event what end actions CalendarTrigger does
+This is the screen to define what event end actions CalendarTrigger does
 ![CalendarTrigger](./assets/EndActionScreen.png)

 If events which set ringer modes overlap, the "quietest" one wins.
-If an event end action would restore the previous ringer state, and the user has in the menatime set a "quieter" state, the user's set state wins.
+If an event end action would restore the previous ringer state, and the user has in the meantime set a "quieter" state, the user's set state wins.
 The quietness order is as in the selection list for event start actions.

 CalendarTrigger also has immediate events, useful if you walk into a "quiet" building and want to mute your ringer until you leave.